akebrissman/raspberry-kiosk/README.md

 # raspberry-kiosk
-This project set up a Raspberry Pi in kiosk mode
+This project set up a Raspberry Pi in kiosk mode using an Ansible Playbook

 Getting started